 Furthermore, he behaves like a perfect gentleman in that book, whereas some of the other men do not quite measure up as well.
-But I wanted it to be a case where he would look at Blair and Pamela and bemoan the fact that he absolutely would not be allowed to touch.
+However, I wanted it to be a case where he would look at Blair and Pamela and bemoan the fact that he absolutely would not be allowed to touch.

-The idea humanizes him in a big way, I feel.
+Hence the idea humanizes him in a big way, I feel.
 After all, he is the captain, yes.
 But he is also a flesh and blood human being and, as such, he has desires.

 The story barely has a plot and is really a lot more like a drabble.
-Essentially, Jonathan Archer, like all of the other single straight men on the NX-01 Enterprise, is a bit taken by both Pamela Hudson and Blair Claymore.
+And essentially, Jonathan Archer, like all of the other single straight men on the NX-01 Enterprise, is a bit taken by both Pamela Hudson and Blair Claymore.
 As a person who is unattached, there is nothing stopping him from looking.
 But he knows he will need to hold back, as they are both quite a bit younger than he is, and he is the captain of the ship.
 For him, it would probably be seen as improper.

 At the time that I wrote this story, I did not realize it, but it is truly a foreshadowing (actually, it is more of an afterword or afterthought) with respect to the E2 stories, where I have Captain Archer also looking and not touching, desiring but never actually going through with anything.